 development in certain areas.

-which results in decreased site suitability in areas,
+which results in decreased site suitability.

 The probability surface is transformed from initial probability p

 with value w to p + w - p * w.